This information is updated as needed.

 Each data subject shall have the right granted by the European legislator to withdraw his or her consent to processing of his or her personal data at any time.

-If the data subject wishes to exercise the right to withdraw the consent, he or she may, at any time, contact any employee of the Brückner Group GmbH.
+If the data subject wishes to exercise the right to withdraw the consent, he or she may, at any time, contact any employee of the Brückner Group SE.

 10. Data protection for applications and the application procedures